turingschool-examples/backend_mod_1_prework/section1/reflection.md

 1. How would you print the string `"Hello World!"` to the terminal?

-The first step would be running irb in the terminal to start a ruby environment.
-Once that is done you would need to type: puts "Hello World!" and then hit return.
+You would need to type:
+puts "Hello World!"

-Another option would be creating a ruby file with puts "Hello World!" in it and then opening it on the terminal by typing ruby file_name.rb
+Then you would need to run the file in the terminal by typing ruby file_name

 1. What character is used to indicate comments in a ruby file?